 The University offers a comprehensive and competitive health insurance program for eligible employees and their family members.
 The plan provides basic medical/surgical coverage and major medical protection.
-Additionally, a three-tier prescription drug plan is included in the plan.
 New employees have 30 days from the date of employment to enroll in the health plan.
-The effective date of coverage is the first day of the month following a 30-day waiting period.
-Changes may be made annually at open enrollment in the month of February.
+The effective date of coverage is the first day of the month following a 31-day waiting period.
+Changes may be made annually at open enrollment in the month of November.
 Pre-certification is required for hospitalization, surgery, and certain outpatient procedures.

-A tax-advantaged medical savings account through Teachers Credit Union is available to taxpayers who are enrolled in a High Deductible Health Plan.
+A tax-advantaged medical savings account through HSA Authority is available to taxpayers who are enrolled in a High Deductible Health Plan.
 The funds contributed to the account are not subject to federal income tax at the time of deposit.
 Unlike a flexible spending account (FSA), funds roll over and accumulate year over year if not spent.
 HSAs are owned by the individual.
 Funds may be used to pay for qualified medical expenses at any time without federal tax liability.

 This program is a tax-saving method of paying the employee’s qualified out-of-pocket medical/dental and dependent care expenses.
 By participating in this pre-tax benefit plan, an employee reduces his/her taxable earnings and pays less in taxes, which results in more spendable income.
 Participants agree to a specific dollar deduction each pay period and receive the benefit of lower federal, state and FICA taxes.
 Employee deductions are saved into their personal flexible spending account.
 An employee may submit a claim reimbursement form to receive tax-free reimbursement for eligible medical, dental and dependent coverage charges.
 The employee’s payroll deduction amount cannot be changed during the calendar year, except for a qualifying event, and any balance remaining 90 days after the end of the plan year is lost.

 In addition to Social Security retirement coverage, University of Indianapolis provides a retirement program for eligible employees.
-Employees have the option to select between Teachers Insurance and Annuity Association - College Retirement Equities Fund (TIAA-CREF) or Fidelity Investments as their primary investment company, or a combination of both.
+Employees have the option to select Teachers Insurance and Annuity Association (TIAA) as their primary investment company.
 Eligibility: employees become eligible to participate in the plan after completing one (1) year of qualifying service at UIndy OR upon employment, for new employees who completed one (1) year of full time service with another institution of higher education, within six (6) months prior to their employment date with UIndy.
 Vesting is immediate upon enrollment in the plan.

 The University and employee contributions schedule is below: